aajanki/fi-sentence-embeddings-eval/docs-source/index.md

 ## Key findings

-The average pooled word2vec or the frequency weighted average of word2vec (SIF) should be the first choice in a new NLP application because they are among the top performers on all tested tasks and both are simple to implement.
+The frequency weighted average of word2vec (SIF) should be the first choice in a new NLP application because it achieves the best or the second best performance on all tested models.
+The pooled word2vec is even easier to implement and still performs quite well.
 I was unable to replicate the finding by [@wieting2019] that pooled random projections (BOREP) would be consistently better than the plain pooled word2vec.

 These results reinforce the previous findings in the literature that in general word embeddings perform better better than older